 I gather you have read some of the more sciency claims of creationism – but I’ll wager you’ve not read any of the great works in science that support evolution.

 I think you’ll find many, many scientists and others interested in this issue are very, very familiar with the sciency works of creationists.
-They are not science.
+Those works are not science.
 Most of them are dishonest or otherwise just shoddy scholarship.
 They frequently constitute academic fraud.

 [Rachvdg said] have any of you read through some of the really technical scientific documents for the tectonic plates shifting or the separating of the continents as a result of a giant worldwide flood or the effect of a pre-flood higher oxygen level on the ability of dinosours to survive on dense vegetation and with such tiny nostrils (which would by the way make it impossible for them to have existed in our atmosphere as it is now, or even as evolutionists propose that it was – much higher in other gases – not oxygen)?